cjatalyn360-ops/DB-Sys-Spotify-Project-/ProjectProposal.md

 4. Relationship Summary (Cardinality)
 5. Design Justifications
 6. Constraints
+7. Phase 2: Use Cases & Query Requirements
-7. Conclusion
+8. Conclusion
-8. Appendix (ER Diagram Reference)
+9. Appendix (ER Diagram Reference)

 ---

 # 1. Introduction

-This phase build upon the project proposal with an Entity-Relationship (ER) design for a music streaming database system modeled after Spotify.
-The goal is to define a structured and normalized database capable of supporting users, music content, playlists, subscriptions, and user interaction tracking.
+This phase builds upon the previous ER design + proposal + phase 1 by introducing the **use cases and query requirements** section.
+These use cases define how the database will be used in practice and help validate whether the current ER model properly supports real-world interactions in a music streaming system, as well as psuedocode for its future implementation.

 ---

 # 2. Entity-Relationship (ER) Diagram Overview

-The system is designed using a ER model consisting of 15 entities(maybe more as project grows).
+The system is designed using a ER model consisting of 15 entities.
 The model includes core music data (songs, albums, artists), user interaction data (playlists, listening history, follows), and system data (subscriptions, payments+methods, genres).

 ER diagrams in this project will represent the following:
 - Entities with primary keys and attributes